flipmist/collections/README.md

-# collections
+# Collections
-Just some test stuff
+Awesome stuff that can be found on the web.